 For individual consultants, solopreneurs, and small businesses, implementing this negotiated online pricing is a technical challenge to pull off, at least while we’re all using the same standard payment systems.
 Morkes offers a simpler approach.

-It may not make sense to use PWYW pricing for your core subscription offering, but you could could try variations on it:
+It may not make sense to use PWYW pricing for your core subscription offering, but you could try variations on it:

 - Offer bonus material to existing subscribers using this model

 - Try it to test the market for a new offering, for a limited time